Monday's Powerball jackpot climbs to $1 billion

 One of those tickets was sold at Ramirez Liquor in Pico Rivera.

-Common rumors associated with the lottery say that places to have previously sold a winning ticket are expected to be more lucky, but one US mathematicians says otherwise.
+Common rumors associated with the lottery say that places to have previously sold a winning ticket are expected to be luckier, but one US mathematician says otherwise.

 He said that the odds are purely related to how many tickets are actually sold at any given place.